Kentucky OSHA-CPP-Denark Site Based Partnership

 Architect: Trinity Health Group

-The scope of work includes site improvements (200 parking spaces) and construction of a two-story building of approximately 47,000 square feet to include classrooms, lecture halls, labs and offices.
+The scope of work on this $12 Million project includes site improvements (200 parking spaces) and construction of a two-story building of approximately 47,000 SF to include classrooms, lecture halls, labs and offices.
 The facility is being designed incorporating multiple sustainable design strategies to attain LEED Silver certification.

-Owner: Tennessee Board of Regents/Roane State Community Colleges
+Owner: Tennessee Board of Regents/Roane State Community College

 Architect: Upland Design Group